gvwilson/thirdbit/src/fiction/makers-return/index.md

 Highlight arrows popped up,
 one three six a dozen.

-"Meadows!
+"Szego!
 What's happening?"
 Captain Leung barked.

 "Overload in relay six.
 Checking…
 Correction, in relays six, seven, and nine."
-Doctor Meadows spoke quickly.
+Doctor Szego spoke quickly.
 "The optical conduit you just swapped in must have gone glassy."
 She paused.
 "Warning.